itkin/angularfire-resource/README.md

 # angularfire-resource
 Resource factories built on top of AngularFire

-> This library is under active development, API subject to change without notice
+> This library is under active development and actually not production ready

 ## Purpose